sriramrokkam/k8s-training/sample-app/exercise_04_networkpolicies_and_certificate.md

 ```

 ### Test the updated ingress

 Usually, it takes around 1-2 minutes for the certificates to be requested, validated and added to the ingress.
 The best way to check the ingress' status is to `describe` it.
 The responsible cert-manager will post events just like all the other controllers we've seen so far.
-Once the certificate has been provisioned, check both ingress hosts.
+Once the certificate has been provisioned, check the ingress host.
 They should point to the same backend target (`fortune-cookies`) and default to a https connection.
 Take a look at the certificate in your browser, go to the details and check the subject alternative name, which should contain the additional DNS name.